ismasan/bridger/README.md

 Making a direct call to an unauthorized endpoint will respond with a `403 Forbidden` JSON error response.

+## To DO

+* API console (`bridger console`) so you can interact with your API in an IRB session.
+* Help setting up logging in Sinatra apps? (always annoying)
+* Generic Rack request helper, not Sinatra dependent?

 ## Installation

 Add this line to your application's Gemfile: